-The comic was on extended hiatus for several years due to issues outside of my control.
-I’m legally not able to get into more detail than that at the moment.
-The comic has resumed regular updates as of May 2015.
+The comic was on extended hiatus for several years due legal issues related to the licensing of the comic.
+Those issues were eventually resolved and the comic resumed regular updates in May 2015.

 What were you doing all that time?
 Why didn’t you just keep working on The Meek?

 I wish more than anything that I had been able to continue work.
 The hiatus sucked major balls and I regret the circumstances surrounding it every day.
-I am doing everything in my power to avoid situations that will cause any more damage or delays; and thank you to everyone who stuck out the hiatus with me and came back to read the adventure.
+To avoid this situation in the future The Meek will likely remain creator-owned for the rest of its life; thank you to everyone who stuck out the hiatus with me and came back to read the adventure.

 What do you do for a living now?

-For several years I worked as a science teacher and then an art lead in the games industry.
-Recently I have returned to my freelancing roots, working on comics, games and illustration for various clients.
-I am in the process of transitioning to full-time webcomics work, with a goal of being able to produce 4-5 updates a week.
+In the past I worked as a science teacher and then an art lead in the games industry, then transitioned to back freelance to work on comics, games and illustration for various clients.
+I currently make comics full-time webcomics thanks to my readers.
 If you have a buck or two to spare, you can definitely throw in and help us all to drown in comics.

 Is The Meek being published?
 Where can I buy The Meek in book form?

 The next book, Volume 2, will likely be crowdfunded in late 2019.

 Can I buy Meek stuff?
 Where is your merch?